If you've ever been to the docks in a large coastal city, you've undoubtedly seen bulk shipping.

 Dry Bulk Shipping

 Dry bulk, or solid bulk, shipping involves the use of bulk storage containers that are stacked and stored on large merchant vessels.
-Dry bulk goods include anything from wheat and grains to raw materials like wood and coal.
+Dry bulk goods include anything from wheat and grains to raw materials inventory like wood and coal to finished MRO inventory.
 These goods are generally stowed by way of conveyor belts, cranes, hoppers, or silos.
 They are shipped on vessels that contain a single deck with multiple hatchways.

 Delivery of Liquid and Bulky Goods

 Liquid bulk products include any free-flowing liquid material, including chemicals like gasoline and consumables like milk or juice.
-Liquid bulk products are shipped using specialized deposits or tanks that can be filled with liquids.
+Liquid and bulky goods are shipped using specialized deposits or tanks that can be filled with liquids.
 These tanks are filled via pumping stations and pipelines at ports.

 How Much Does Bulk Shipping Cost?